solodev/cloud-documentation/src/profile/index.md

 ### Profile Image

-To change profile image click on it and choose option "replace image".
+To change the profile image click on it and choose the option "replace image".

 ><img src="../../../images/profile16.jpg" alt="profile16" style="width: 40%; display: block"></a>

 ### Avatar

-Instead of using photo you can create a full-body 3D avatar.
+Instead of using a photo, you can create a full-body 3D avatar.

 ><img src="../../../images/profile8.jpg" alt="profile8" style="width: 40%; display: block"></a>

-Click the blue "Create Avatar" button at the bottom to create avatar.
+Click the blue "Create Avatar" button at the bottom to create an avatar.

 ><img src="../../../images/profile15.jpg" alt="profile15" style="width: 40%; display: block"></a>